I love my life.

 6. Weekly planning

-You may have already noticed that this type of planning (if not all) is better when it’s done from macro to micro: you started thinking about your life as a whole, then about a 5-year plan, then about the current year, and about the current month after that.
+You started thinking about your life as a whole, then about a 5-year plan, the current year, and the current month after that.

-Following this logical order, now we have to plan our weeks and, of course, our days.
+Following this logical order, now you have to plan your weeks and, of course, your days.

 This is where you get to use the notebook (or the app!)
 I mentioned above.

-However, let me tell you that writing by hand works wonders for many people because it helps take in all the information about goals for the week and the reason why you need to get those things done.
+However, writing by hand works wonders for many people because it helps take in all the information, so you don’t forget what you need to do.

-In case you’re not sure about which method you prefer, I highly recommend you start with this one I’m about to explain.
+If you’re not sure which method you prefer, I highly recommend you start with this one I’m about to explain.

-If later on you find out you prefer to have everything on your phone, then switch to an app.
+If you find out you prefer to have everything on your phone, then switch to an app.

 This is how I plan my weeks at the beginning of each month: